-Work has continued to revise business processes and create online channels that will improve the efficiency of the Registration Department and deliver an improved experience for professionals on the Register.
+Work has continued to revise business processes and create online channels that will improve the efficiency of the Registration Department.
 Phase 1 of the project, to produce an online CPD portal is underway and is expected to be completed in the summer of 2018.